steelvelveteen/Nuremberg/README.md

 ## What's next ##
+- Add ErrorHandlingMiddleware
-- Add unit testing framework XUnit
+- Add unit testing framework XUnit - dotnet new xunit -o nuremberg.test for example
 - A new TestController
 - Research other project structure or layouts